retaildevcrews/argo-labs/flux-with-flamingo/readme.md

 > fi
 > ```

-1. Ensure you are executing this lab from the flamingo directory
+1. Ensure you are executing this lab from the flux-with-flamingo directory

 2. Create k3d Clusters

     ``` bash
-    # for now only configue one cluster
+    # for now only configure one cluster
     k3d cluster create workload-cluster-1 --kubeconfig-update-default=false
     k3d cluster create argomgmt --kubeconfig-update-default=false
     k3d kubeconfig merge --all -o config-argo